1. General Questions

 Do you require that all pets be on leashes or in carriers?

 Yes!
 This is for the safety of all our patients and their owners.
-Even if your pet is well-behaved off leash or outside of a carrier, the next patient who walks in the door may not be.
+Even if your pet is well-behaved off-leash or outside of a carrier, the next patient who walks in the door may not be.
 We want to avoid unpleasant interactions whenever possible.
-Also, please keep in mind that even if your pet is well-behaved at home, coming to our office can be a stressful event so they may not act exactly as you expect.
+Also, please remember that even if your pet is well-behaved at home, coming to our office can be a stressful event, so they may not act exactly as you expect.

 If you use a retractable leash, we ask that you keep it no longer than two feet and in the locked position at all times.